Xfinity Modem Disconnecting: How to Fix the Issue

 Updating Your Modem's Firmware to Enhance Stability

 Your Xfinity modem has firmware, the same as that of your computer or smartphone.
-This kind of program facilitates proper operation of it.
-Older firmware could cause issues including disconnecting from the internet.
+This kind of program facilitates its proper operation.
+Older firmware could cause issues, including disconnecting from the internet.

 Usually, you have to log into the settings of your modem using a web browser to check and apply updates for your firmware.
 Your modem model will determine the steps involved.
 Your user manual or the Xfinity support page has the particular instructions.